Enabling the discovery of fast transients: A kilonova science module for the Fink broker: Data

-The \texttt{ztf\_sims} data set was constructed by merging two different simulations.
+The \texttt{ztf\_sims} dataset was constructed by merging two different simulations.
 The first set was presented in \citet{Muthukrishna2019}.
 It contains 38 000 non-KN and 4568 KN light curves.
-They were also generated using SNANA, as well as models and rates from the Photometric LSST Astronomical Classification Challenge \citep[PLAsTiCC, ]{Kessler2019} and observational characteristics, like cadence and observation conditions, from the Mid Scale Innovations Program (MSIP) survey at the ZTF \citep{Bellm2014}.
-For further details on the simulation properties, see \citet{Muthukrishna2019}.
-The second set (hereafter \texttt{GRANDMA}), holds a total of 1000 simulated KN light curves described in \cite{Stachie:2019nae}, and represents a more recent cadence strategy of ZTF.
-Thus, the combined \texttt{ztf\_sims} data set contains light curves representing two different cadences used in the ZTF survey.
+They were also generated using SNANA, as well as models and rates from the Photometric LSST Astronomical Classification Challenge \cite[PLAsTiCC,][]{Kessler2019} and observational characteristics, such as cadence and observation conditions, from the Mid Scale Innovations Program (MSIP) survey at the ZTF \citep{Bellm2014}, using the two filters available in the ZTF public survey [$zg$, $zr$].
+For further details on the simulation properties, readers can refer to \citet{Muthukrishna2019}.
+The redshifts in these models range up to $\approx 0.1$ for KN and $\approx 1.2$ for non-KN models.
+The second set (hereafter \texttt{GRANDMA}) holds a total of 1000 simulated KN light curves described in \cite{Stachie:2019nae}, and it represents a more recent cadence strategy of ZTF.
+Thus, the combined \texttt{ztf\_sims} dataset contains light curves representing two different cadences used in the ZTF survey.
+This dataset represents the state of the art in what concerns publicly available information for simulating the complete sky as observed by ZTF.
+Results reported on this simulated dataset (Section \ref{sec:results}) will certainly get closer to the ones obtained from live real data (Section \ref{sec:fink}) if new template models for simulations are made available.

-In summary, the \texttt{ztf\_sims} data set holds 5568 KN and 38 000 non-KN objects observed in two ZTF filters.
+In summary, the \texttt{ztf\_sims} dataset holds 5568 KN and 38 000 non-KN objects observed in two ZTF filters.
 We used this to quantify the efficiency of our method when applied to the ZTF alert stream.
+In Section \ref{sec:method} we describe how this dataset was further divided to train and test the classifier.